MicrosoftDocs/winrt-api/windows.gaming.input/gamecontrollerswitchposition.md

 ## -description

-The position of the switch on the game controller.
+The position of the game controller's switch.

 ## -enum-fields